 In this, the interest rate is fixed and it remains constant for say 10-15 years or for the entire loan tenure.

 In this type of loan, the interest rate is linked to the lender’s benchmark rate.
 If there is a change in the benchmark rate, the interest rate also changes proportionately.
-From April 2016 onwards all the home loans taken are based on MCLR (marginal cost of fund – based lending rate) benchmark rate.
-However, HFC’s (housing finance Companies) continue on PLR (Prime lending rate) model.
+From April 2016 onwards all the home loans taken are based on MCLR (marginal cost of a fund – based lending rate) benchmark rate.
+However, HFC’s (housing finance companies) continue on the PLR (Prime lending rate) model.

 So, now if you plan to take a home loan, see the MCLR and the spread to know the home loan rate.
 Spread is the rate one has to pay over the MCLR rate.
 So according to this SBI did cut the MCLR rate from 8.9% to 8%.
 People thought that SBI decreased the rates.
 But actually, SBI did not pass on this entire reduction of 90bps to customers.
 Instead, the spread (margin on top of MCLR).
 Thus home loans feel by around 50bps.
 And so now it will be in the range of 8.6-9.1 % depending upon the ticket size and type of loan.